Poland–United Kingdom relations

+The United Kingdom gave full support to Poland's applications for membership in the European Union and NATO.

 History

-15th century
+Medieval period

+Some Polish merchants reached England in the 14th century.

-According to the Polish historian Oskar Halecki, there was a piece of correspondence by King Henry V of England to Władysław II Jagiełło, King of Poland and Grand-Duke of Lithuania requesting his assistance against France in the Hundred Years' War.
+According to the Polish historian Oskar Halecki, there was a piece of correspondence by King Henry V of England to Władysław II Jagiełło, King of Poland and Grand Duke of Lithuania requesting his assistance against France in the Hundred Years' War.
 English–Polish relations had continued in the following years largely in the area of commerce, and diplomacy.

+16th–17th centuries

 The 16th century saw the height of early modern diplomatic relations between Poland-Lithuania and England.
 When Queen Mary I of England and King Philip II of Spain were married in 1554, Krzysztof Warszewicki was present to attend and witness their wedding.
 Warszewicki was at the time of the Tudor-Habsburg marriage page to Ferdinand, King of the Romans.
 According to Norman Davies, Warszewicki later became a notable Polish diplomat.
 The English Eastland Company, founded in 1579, fostered trade between England and Poland.
+In early modern times, England was Poland's second largest partner in maritime trade (after the Netherlands).
+The Poles imported mainly cloth from England, while the English imported mainly grain, flax, iron, ash, tar, ship ropes and wood for shipbuilding from Poland.

 After the death of Queen Mary I, her sister, Elizabeth I, ascended to the English throne.
 Unlike her Catholic sister, Queen Elizabeth I was a Protestant and gave her support to the Dutch cause against their Spanish Habsburg overlords in the Eighty Years' War.
 With the English and the Dutch at war with the Spaniards, the conflict adversely affected the Spanish trade with the Polish port city of Gdańsk as British and Dutch navies' privateers would seize Spanish vessels, including those sailing for Poland.
 It and, by extension, the city of Gdańsk sent Paweł Działyński to the Dutch and the English to persuade them to stop their attacks against Spanish ships headed for Gdańsk.
 However, as Norman Davies writes, Działyński was overly direct and blunt by threatening the Dutch and the English with an embargo of their merchants and goods.
 Queen Elizabeth I responded with an equally-blunt response, and Działyński's mission ultimately failed.
+English diplomats and merchants enjoyed transit through Poland to the Middle East to bypass Spanish spies and trade rivals in the Mediterranean.

-In the 17th century, 20 Scottish traders formed the foundation of a successful Scottish colony in Poland.
+The migration of Scots to Poland, dating back to 1380, intensified in the 16th and 17th centuries, resulting in the formation of a notable Scottish diaspora in Poland.
 The Scots were referred by Davies as "British Trading Agents".